mhucka/readmine/README.md

 Usage
 -----

+This section explains the principles behind this README file.
+If this repository were for actual _software_, this [Usage](#usage) section would explain more about how to run the software, what kind of output or behavior to expect, and so on.

+### Basic operation

 A suggested approach for using this example README file is as follows:

 1. Copy the [source file](README.md) for this file to your repository and commit it to your version control system